TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/transform-traffic/request-body.md

 {{ .myField | jsonMarshal }}
 ```

 Since XML and JSON are not backward compatible formats, automatic JSON marshaling will try to do the best job, but in some cases it will be not enough.
-Your JSON output may not look look native enough like:
+Your JSON output may not look native enough like this:

 ```
 {"foo": {"-type": "int", "#text": "bar"}}